Spend a little time following politics on Twitter, and you’re likely to come away depressed, angry, and paranoid.

 A few months ago, Peggy Noonan wrote something I liked a lot: “[I]n their fight against liberalism and its demands,” she said, “too many conservatives have unconsciously come to ape the left.
 They too became all politics all the time.”

 It’s unclear when this began, but I would suppose it happened around the time that conservatives started reading Saul Alinksy’s “Rules for Radicals,” and mimicking his ends justify the means tactics.
-To be sure, it is wise to “know thy enemy as thy self,” but it’s hardly edifying to turn a book dedicated to Lucifer into your political bible.
+To be sure, it is wise to “know thy enemy as thy self,” but it’s hardly edifying to turn this book into a sort of political bible.
 But that’s precisely what many conservatives did.

 In any event, in the aftermath of Mitt Romney’s loss, Noonan’s message is arguably more relevant than ever.
 Some conservatives find themselves bitter and demoralized.
 This is partly natural, but also because we have become too obsessed with politics.